-i belive wood age is more important - natural growth lumber that used to be available is much better quality than the farmed wood that is readily available today.
-I belive that makes more difference than the age of the wood
+i belive age of wood used is more important - natural growth lumber that used to be available is much better quality than the farmed wood that is readily available today.
+I belive that makes more difference than the aging of the wood

 also pickups age, they loose strength and their crispness - this is good for hard rock, blues, jazz or cleans but maybe not for metal - i personally like aged pickups